 Islamic Finance News: IFN Annual Guide 2022

-This annual IFN journal guide looks at overall markets for Islamic finance, along with a review of the sukuk market during 2019, developments in the green sukuk bond market and individual country market reports.
-Requires subscription to access.
+This annual IFN journal guide looks at overall markets for Islamic finance, with several individual country market reports and a review of the sukuk market during the past year.

 Islamic Finance Outlook 2021

 S&P Global Ratings research report predicting trends that will shape the industry's growth, with a focus on how the global sukuk market will fare.

 Sustainable finance: Can Sukuk become a driver of solar and green energy growth?